Skip to content

 Settings > Billing

-Tallyfy uses Recurly billing partner with an innovative credit system that provides administrators comprehensive subscription management including payment methods invoice history credit management and flexible billing options with special pricing programs like Fair Price Guarantee discounts for eligible countries.
+Tallyfy uses Recurly billing partner with an innovative credit system that provides administrators complete subscription management including payment methods invoice history credit management and flexible billing options with special pricing programs like Fair Price Guarantee discounts for eligible countries.